 I wrote this following paragraph, and shared it with a few of my friends… If it is repetitive, please pardon me .

-“So..some things I noticed as I trod along the snowy path, as each step squeaked and crunched beneath my feet because of the cold temperature that threatened to envelop me.
+So there are some things I noticed as I trod along the snowy path, as each step squeaked and crunched beneath my feet because of the cold temperature that threatened to envelop me.
 I came prepared today.
-I had on my full armor of protective and warm clothing.
+I had on my full armor of insulated and warm clothing.
 What if God had decided that the snow that fell from the sky would be black as sin.. what then?
 What a difference the presence of color makes when compared to the absence of color.
 We are the bride of Christ… white, pure, adorned for Jesus.
 The sunlight glistens off the whiteness like the jewels and satin and lace of the bride in all her wedding finery.
 Jesus was the perfect lamb, without blemish or spot.
 The pure whiteness of fresh fallen snow reminds me that every day we are given the chance to walk with our savior hand in hand, elbow to elbow, bride and bridegroom side by side.
 Because of him we are washed whiter than snow.”

 I find myself still hung up on what if snow was black?
 What a stark difference it would make if it fell like soot and coal from the sky blanketing the world, and what if there were no stars… Lights, and sparkle, and the single flicker of a lit match that always illuminates.
 It can’t not shine, it exists to bring light, warmth, hope… and comfort .
+What if?

 ” Sing praise to the Lord, you Saints of His, And give thanks at the remembrance of His holy name.
 For His anger is but for a moment, His favor is for life; Weeping may endure for a night, But joy comes in the morning. “.
 Psalm 30:4,5